Hybrid symmetry class topological insulators: 3D HSCTI: Bulk-boundary correspondence, Hall effect, topological invariant, and lattice defects

-\emph{Bulk-boundary correspondence}.~The nature of the edge modes of the 3D HSCTI on the top and bottom surfaces can be anchored from the effective surface Hamiltonian.
+~ The nature of the edge modes of the 3D HSCTI on the top and bottom surfaces can be anchored from the effective surface Hamiltonian.
 For simplicity, we consider a semi-infinite system with a hard-wall boundary at $z=0$.
 When the region $z<0$ ($z>0$) is occupied by HSCTI (vacuum), the surface at $z=0$ represents the top one.
 By contrast, when the region $z>0$ ($z<0$) is occupied by HSCTI (vacuum) the $z=0$ surface corresponds to the bottom one.
-A straightforward calculation, shown in the Supplemental Material~\cite{supplementary}, leads to the following surface Hamiltonian
+A straightforward calculation, shown in Appendix~\ref{SMsec:SurfaceHSCTI}, leads to the following surface Hamiltonian

 where $\vec{k}=(k_x,k_y)$.
 The newly introduced Pauli matrices $\{ \beta_\mu \}$ operate on the space of two zero energy top/bottom surface states.
 With the chosen form of the $\vec{d}$-vector, this Hamiltonian mimics the Qi-Wu-Zhang model for a square lattice quantum anomalous Hall insulator (QAHI)~\cite{qiwuzhang}.
 Therefore, the top and bottom surfaces of the 3D HSCTI harbor two-dimensional QAHIs with opposite first Chern numbers.
-On each surface the ${\mathcal T}$ symmetry is broken.
+On each surface the ${\mathcal T}$ symmetry is thus broken.
 In addition, they also break the ${\mathcal P}$ symmetry, under which the top and bottom surfaces switch, as they foster QAHIs of opposite Chern numbers.
 Boundaries of a 3D HSCTI this way manifest the conserved composite ${\mathcal P} {\mathcal T}$ symmetry of its bulk.
-Finally notice that $H^{\rm top/bottom}_{\rm surface}$ belongs to class A, a distinct AZSC from its parent QSHI (class AII) and SSHI (class BDI).
+The surface Hamiltonian lacks the unitary chiral or sublattice symmetry ($S$), under which $\{ h^{\rm top/bottom}_{\rm surface},S \}=0$.
+It possesses an emergent anti-unitary particle-hole symmetry ($C$), such that $\{ h^{\rm top/bottom}_{\rm surface}, C\}=0$, where $C=\beta_1 {\mathcal K}$ and $C^2=+1$, since we neglected any particle-hole asymmetry, captured by $d_0(\vec{k}) \Gamma_0$, where $d_0(-\vec{k})=d_0(\vec{k})$ and $\Gamma_0=\sigma_0 \tau_0$ is the four-dimensional identity matrix, in the parent state.
+It plays no role in topology as long as the system remains an insulator and only shifts all the energy eigenvalues.
+Inclusion of such a term will give rise to $\beta_0 d_0(\vec{k})$ in the surface Hamiltonian, which is then devoid of the $C$ symmetry.
+Here $\beta_0$ is the two-dimensional identity matrix.
+Therefore, $h^{\rm top/bottom}_{\rm surface}$ and $h^{\rm 3D}_{\rm HSCTI}$ belong to class A as the ${\mathcal T}$ symmetry is already broken~\cite{AZ2, AZ3}, a distinct AZSC from its parent QSHI (class AII) and SSHI (class BDI).
+Notice that the particle-hole asymmetric terms must be absent in a superconductor, which we discuss shortly, as the $C$ symmetry then corresponds to the microscopic charge-conjugation symmetry.